Sivome/Sivome.github.io/_posts/2019-11-17-Denoising-Single-Cell-Data-With-Autoencoders.md

 The end goal of this blog is to show the _basic details_ of different aspects of denoising single cell data using neural networks such as autoencoders.
 For accurate classifications and analyses, it is highly recommended to use the above programs such as SAVER-X, DCA etc. Below, I showed few things including [1] generating the input data for the above tools (like SAVERX, DCA), [2] understanding the notation of the neural networks (i.e., training data set size, input dimension of the input layer neurons), [3] neural network model i.e., layers of the autoencoder i.e., input layer + [ encoder layers ] + [ compression layer ] + [ decoder layer ] + [ output layer ], [4] the parameters used to run the neural network to calculate the loss and other metrics, [5] evaluating the model on the input data to generate the denoised + impute version of the original single cell data.
 Finally, both the original and the basic denoised version of the dataset is fed back into the Seurat for clustering analyses.
 Another short-coming of the below model is to use a new test set.
 Since the model was trained on using a validation set, I generated the final output using all the samples.

-The only difference between the previous implementations and the current one is the number of hidden layers used in encoder and decoder.
+One of the major differences between the previous implementations and the current one is the number of hidden layers used in encoder and decoder.
 Unlike one layer of encoder and decoder, I implemented 2 layers with 256 and 64 neurons each.
 The encoded layers have 256 and 64neurons, while the decoded layers has 256 and 64 neurons with a final output layer having 2000 neurons representing the number of samples.
 There is a compression layer in between encoder and decoder layers.
 Except for the activation for the final output layer, all the activations used are ReLU.
 The output layer has an activation of *sigmoid* function.
 Regularization might be helpful if the entire data set is used (i.e., counts of all genes and NOT just varying genes).

 In poisson loss function, the loss would equal to the mean([y_pred - y_true * log(y_pred + epsilon)]), where epsilon is a small number to avoid calculating log(0).
 Also, for Seurat analyses, it would help to use a threshold and set everything below threshold to zero.
 However, this threshold should be carefully chosen depending on the dataset (for example, looking at the histogram of the predicted output).